 There’s no doubt that iPhones are a bit of a status symbol.
 If you have older kids or teenagers, you might find you’re being hounded for the latest iPhone.
 While this isn’t the most affordable option for all families, if it is something that you are happy to buy your child, there are a few options to choose from.

 In the past couple of years, Apple has released a base model and two premium devices with each phone launch.
 In 2019 this was the iPhone 11, and in 2018 it was the iPhone XR.
 Both of these devices are still very expensive and have plenty of great features, but don’t come with all the high-end inclusions (such as extra cameras) that you’ll get with Apple’s premium products.
+There is also the more affordable iPhone SE, while still expensive, might be a better option for your child.

 Best phone plans for kids